 Vegetarian Times ordered a box of mail order produce from MOM’s (then called Organic Foods Express) and gave a positive review in their magazine, which brought hundreds of mail order customers.

-In the early 1990s, MOM’s was sending organic produce mail order (Monday and Tuesday), doing home delivery (Wednesday and Thursday), and open to the public for walk-in retail (Friday – Sunday).
+In the early 1990s, MOM’s was sending organic produce mail order (Monday & Tuesday), doing home delivery (Wednesday & Thursday), and open to the public for walk-in retail (Friday – Sunday).

 After 3 decades, MOM’s has stores in four states and DC, employs 1,000+ people, and has created a culture centered on Our Purpose: To protect and restore the environment.